-For students returning to campus, this year’s crisis is far from over.
+For students at Reading, this crisis is far from over.

 Paying the rent and finding money for essentials is now so much harder.

-Whilst social distancing restrictions remain in place, a good laptop and reliable broadband are more vital than ever.
+Whilst teaching remains mainly online, a good laptop and reliable broadband are more vital than ever.
 Yet we know that not all students can afford these essentials.
-A new Digital Support Fund has been set up to help the most disadvantaged students participate in online teaching and access resources, providing grants of up to £500.
+There is a new Digital Support Fund to help the most disadvantaged students participate in online teaching and access resources, providing grants of up to £500.